sytabaresa/kingly/README.old.md

 - complete encapsulation of the state of the transducer
 - single public method : the transducer is used through a sole `yield` function (though a `start` syntactic sugar is provided for `yield`ing the mandatory INIT event).
-As such, the transducer is a black-box, and only its computed outputs can be observed
+As such, the transducer is a black-box, and only its injected outputs can be observed
 - no effects performed by the machine
 - no exit and entry actions, or activities as in other state machine formalisms
   - there is no loss of generality as both entry and exit actions can be implemented with our